sjefferson99/pico-power/README.md

 ## Usage
 - Populate wifi SSID and password in the config.py file
+- Set the startup relay states in the config.py file using the dictionary format example given.
 - Determine pico IP from DHCP server (hostname appears to be "PYBD")
 - Navigate to http://<pico IP>:80 for further instructions